yahiaahmed4/Multispectral-Image-Segmentation/README.md

 ## Contribution

 Feel free to open issues or submit pull requests if you have suggestions or improvements.
 Contributions are welcome!

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or further information, please contact [Your Name](mailto:your.email@example.com).

----

-Let me know if there's anything else you'd like to adjust or add!